james-gardner/device-manager/README.md

 The application should at the very least:

-  * Catalog and list all of our devices
+  * Catalog and list all of our devices (you can fake these using json)
   * Reflect the status (availability, last user etc) of each device

 **Constraints**